heygent/embanalysis/thesis/src/01-intro.md

   [@singh2024].

 - There's a geometric bias towards the right mode of operation given by the structures that form in the space to compute mathematical operations.
-This is the hypothesis that will be explored.

-At the very least, the data being biased towards a R2L representation (in the form of using the Arabic number system and adopting legibility rules that accommodate right to left calculations) leads to embeddings that maintain that bias even when learned in a L2R fashion.
+At the very least, the data bias towards R2L representation (in the form of using the Arabic number system and adopting legibility rules that accommodate right to left calculations) leads to embeddings that maintain that bias even when learned in a L2R fashion.
 This can be a possible hint towards the optimality of certain